lyan62/lyan62.github.io/_pages/fun.md

 - Rock climbing (since last summer)
 - Running/jogging (since April 2018): I start running as a daily routine since April and found it very helpful (mentally and physically)
-- Zumba (since last summer): prior to daily running, I took zumba classes for almost a year, which serves very well as a cardio alternative.
+- Zumba (since summer 2017): prior to daily running, I took zumba classes for almost a year, which serves very well as a cardio alternative.